Engineering geology & geomechanics

 - Multi-physical couplings in complex materials: It is about understanding them to better model the Thermo-Hydro-Mechanical and Chemical processes in heterogeneous, anisotropic, fractured materials, and to formulate laws describing the processes of their damaging under complex loading.
 These works are applied to the study of the stability and reinforcement techniques of underground structures in mines and in public works (very deep mines, deep or very shallow tunnels in urban sites, stability of rocky slopes and structures built on unstable slopes) as well as to the optimization of the recovery of hydrocarbons in reservoirs with very low permeability.

 - Mechanics of very deep rock drilling: The target is to better understand the processes of cutting rocks under very high pressures, to seek new ways of cutting these rocks and to identify the excitation mechanisms generated downhole and their effect on the stability of drilling systems.
 These works are applied -to the simulation of the performance of geothermal and hydrocarbon drilling systems, -to the study of their mechanical integrity and their dynamic stability conditions, -as well as to the identification and valuation of new drilling techniques such as the use of very high-power electric arcs (400kV), very high-pressure water jets (300MPa) or even hybrid methods combining several rock destruction processes.
+This last point is the aim of the new Orchyd project.

 Behavior of geomaterials